 Once we have received a harassment complaint, ASPB will promptly:

-- Meet privately with the complainant to discuss the details of the situation they encountered
+- Privately get in contact with the complainant to discuss the details of the situation they encountered

 - Report findings to the ASPB president who will determine next steps